csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 Understanding data types is very important as you work with D3.
 Often times, your data will look like objects inside of an array.
 For instance, if you're working with a CSV file, D3 will convert it into an array with each row in the spreadsheet being it's own object inside of that array.

 ### 7. If, else statements
 * This will run certain pieces of code based on a condition or conditions.
+If the condition isn't met, the code won't be ran.
-Code that doesn't fit this condition or conditions will be ignored.
-These always end in an else statement, which is ran if none of the conditions are met.
+* These always end in an else statement, which is ran if none of the conditions are met.
 ```javascript
 var number = 50;